 Privacy – From cars to your TV, everything is getting the ‘smart’ upgrade.
 A scary lot of data is going to be gathered by these devices, without you knowing.
 Cloud is the backbone of IoT and since private cloud is not the most feasible option, third parties will get involved.
 This raises some serious questions about privacy.

 According to a Business Insider report, spend on IoT by businesses will reach $6 trillion by 2021.
-There is no denying the potential of IoT is huge, be it home, office or public spaces but the same potential gives way to a wide range of threats.
+There is no denying that the potential of IoT is huge, be it home, office or public spaces but the same potential gives way to a wide range of threats.
 So, what’s important is moving ahead with caution.
-For startups working on connected devices, a technology partner with deep IoT insights and security focus is must.
+For startups working on connected devices, a technology partner with deep IoT insights and security focus is mandatory.